-Make it STEM or STEAM with a wide range of space, moon, galaxy, and star-themed projects that combine parts of science, technology, engineering, and math and art (STEAM).
+Make it STEM or STEAM with a wide range of space, moon, galaxy, and star-themed projects that combine parts of science, technology, engineering, math, and art (STEAM).

 STEM challenges are usually open-ended suggestions to solve a problem.
 That’s a big part of what STEM is all about!

-Ask a question, come up with solutions, design, test, and retest!
+Ask a question, develop solutions, design, test, and retest!
 The tasks are meant to get kids thinking about and using the design process.

 - Use in the classroom, at home, or with clubs and groups.